astronomer/astro-docs/ac/next/faq.md

 ## What's the difference between Astronomer Core and Apache Airflow?

-Astronomer Core includes all of the features of Apache Airflow, plus additional security features, bug fixes, and learning resources.
+Astronomer Core includes every feature in Apache Airflow, plus additional security features, bug fixes, and learning resources.

 ## How does Astronomer Core's image differ from the community-built Airflow image?